Recursive Superintelligence startup raises $650 million for self-improving AI development

 AI startup Recursive emerges from stealth with $650 million to build self-improving AI

-AI startup Recursive has emerged from stealth mode, announcing a significant funding round of $650 million aimed at developing self-improving AI technology, which they claim is the fastest route to achieving superintelligence.
+AI startup Recursive has emerged from stealth mode, securing $650 million in funding to develop self-improving AI systems, which they claim is the fastest route to achieving superintelligence.

 Curated tech headlines including AI stories.